LUTZ BUSINESS INSIGHTS

 1. Virtual Hiring and Recruitment is Not Going Anywhere Yet

-Now that lockdown restrictions have been eased, talent managers have to find a balance between online and physical hiring.
+Now that lockdown restrictions have been eased, talent managers are finding a balance between online and in-person hiring.
 We expect to see many initial and entry-level interviews done via internet platforms and final and executive evaluations done face-to-face.
 That said, it is unlikely we will see the end of virtual recruitment in the near future.

 2. Candidates Will Seek More Flexibility

-Recruiters must understand their customer base, the changes to their schedules and needs over the last year, and how these deviations will affect their work life.
+Recruiters must understand their customer base, the changes to their schedules and needs over the last few years, and how these deviations will affect their work life.
 This will help create a flexible system to ensure employee satisfaction and business success.

 3. The popularity of Contract and Temporary Positions